 Know what you can tow before you go to the RV show

+If you’re looking for a towable camper, here’s how you get your tow capacity.
 First, your vehicle’s advertised max tow capacity?
 Throw that number out.
 It doesn’t mean anything.
 If we went by what Ford advertises the max tow capacity of my truck, I could tow a 9,600 lb. trailer.
 That’s not really the case.

 The first number you need is your vehicle’s Gross Combined Weight Rating (GCWR).
 This is the maximum allowed weight of the tow vehicle, the trailer and all of the cargo in both.
 For my F-150, that amount is about 15,000 lbs.
 The next thing you will need to know is the Gross Vehicle Weight Rating (GVWR).
 This is the maximum operating weight of the vehicle without the trailer.
 For my truck, it is 8,200 lbs.

 Now, it is time to look at the trailer: The first thing you will need is the curb or dry weight of the trailer.
 My Passport Elite 23RB is 4,747 lbs. and its cargo capacity is an additional 2,053 lbs.
 When it comes to estimating the cargo I have in the camper, I ALWAYS overestimate by assuming I am carrying the max weight.
-That way, if I am carrying a full load of freshwater, I still have plenty of capability left in the engine.
+That way, if I am carrying a full load of water, I still have plenty of capability left in the engine.

 Now, it is time to do your calculations.
 For this, I use this tow calculator.
 When you add in your weight (be sure to add in everyone who will be riding with you and overestimate!).
 The calculator also allows you to factor a safety margin of up to 15%.
 With all of those numbers plugged in, I get a fully loaded trailer weight of 7,066 lbs. for my tow capacity.
 My trailer comes in at 6,800 lbs. fully loaded, so I am within my tow capacity, even with a 15% safety margin in there.